 Health Problems by Cocaine Abuse

 One dose of cocaine can produce an almost sudden high of as long as 15 minutes.
 However, it depends on the purity of the substance, the method of consumption, the amount consumed, and any other drugs present in the system.
 Unluckily, acute health issues caused by the use of cocaine can rapidly occur even after use as well.
-Below are some acute health problems that the National Institute on Drug Abuse (NIDA) listed:

 - Higher blood pressure and heart rate